tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-applicationinfo.md

   - Unknown - Indicates an unknown health status.
 The value is 65535.

 ____
 ### ApplicationDefinitionKind
 __Type__: string (enum) <br/>
 __Required__: No<br/>
 <br/>

 The mechanism used to define a Service Fabric application.

-Possible values are.
+Possible values are:

   - Invalid - Indicates the application definition kind is invalid.
 All Service Fabric enumerations have the invalid type.
 The value is 65535.
   - ServiceFabricApplicationDescription - Indicates the application is defined by a Service Fabric application description.
 The value is 0.
   - Compose - Indicates the application is defined by compose file(s).
 The value is 1.